 Academic Session: Regular Session and Spring Day Session

-Regular Session is the period during which courses are scheduled from September to April in the daytime.
+Regular Session is the period during which courses are scheduled in the daytime from September to April.

 Spring Day Session is the period during which courses are scheduled in the daytime during May and June.